orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 So we have (100x100) 10,000 Nodes to render a (100m x 100m - 500m x 500m) space.
 So 1m x 1m - 5m x 5m per Node

+- So technically, it'd have to provide rendering details for a 1m x

 - How to handle collisions across adjacent nodes